k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="setup">Setup</h2>
 <p>
-  To participate in this workshop, you will need access to a spreadsheet program (Excel, LibreOffice,...), Python and Jupyter notebooks.
+  To participate in this workshop, you will need an up-to-date web browser and access access to a spreadsheet program (Excel, LibreOffice,...), Python and Jupyter notebooks.
 In addition you will need an up-to-date web browser.
 </p>
 <p> You only need to install these programs:
   <ul>